magnesj/ResInsight/docs/CommandFile.md

 `exportProperty(caseId=1, timeStep=0, property="SOIL")`

-### exportPropertiesInViews
+### exportPropertyInViews

-Exports property for views to file in Eclipse format in one file per view.
+Exports property in views to file in Eclipse format as one file per view.

 | Parameter      | Description                                                                            | Type           | Required |
 |----------------|----------------------------------------------------------------------------------------|----------------|----------|